vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 On the way back after the second meeting, I dropped by the Walgreens in downtown Berkeley and then by Udupi Palace; the latter is recorded in [food_purchases.sql](../sql/food_purchases.sql).

+## Tuesday March 1

+During the day, I went to the WeWork at 2120 University Avenue in downtown Berkeley to hang out with some friends.
+I was in the WeWork from 10 AM to 1 PM.

+I then went to Krishna Copy to print, sign, and scan a form.

+I later went to the UC Berkeley campus some time between 2 PM and 3 PM.